Mike Hilgers

 THE NEBRASKA PUBLIC RECORDS STATUTES

-3. Neb.
-Rev. Stat. § 25-1280 also provides that public officials must provide a certified copy of public records upon request and upon payment of the legal fees
+1. Neb.
+Rev. Stat. § 25-1280 also provides that public officials must provide a certified copy of public records upon request and upon payment of the legal fees.

-5. Both § 84-712 and § 84-712.01 state that public records may be reviewed by members of the public and copies obtained except where statutes expressly provide to the contrary.
+1. Both § 84-712 and § 84-712.01 state that public records may be reviewed by members of the public and copies obtained except where statutes expressly provide otherwise.

-6. Section 84-712 applies to citizens of Nebraska and "all other persons interested in the examination of public records."
+1. Section 84-712 applies to residents of Nebraska and “all other persons interested in the examination of public records.”

-3. Section 84-712(3)(a), as amended by 2013 Neb.
+1. Section 84-712(3)(a), as amended by 2013 Neb.
 Laws LB 363, provides that the custodian of a public record is not required to provide copies of any public record that is available to the requester on the custodian’s web site on the Internet, unless the requester does not have reasonable access to the Internet due to lack of a computer, lack of Internet availability, or inability to use a computer or the Internet.
 The custodian of a public record is required to provide the location of a public record on the Internet to the requester.
-The effective date for 2013 Neb.
-Laws LB 363 is September 6, 2013.

 a.
 Section 84-712(3)(b) further defines actual added costs as follows: